EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 * smartdf_gpu_desktop01
 * shs_sdf01

-Within [job cards](#job-cards) on the [My Interactive Sessions](#my-interactive-sessions-page) page, described below, you will see the VM names upon which the jobs are running.
+Within [job cards](#job-cards) on the [My Interactive Sessions](#my-interactive-sessions-page) page, described below, you will see the VM names upon which the jobs for interactive apps are running.

 ---